jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).379.png)

 A second option when you can’t distinct a call to one procedure from a call to the other is simply for *both* procedures to be called.
 This is called merging the two procedures and in that case the call might resolve in calling *both* procedures.
-If you want to address a specific procedure, you could qualify the call with the name of the container of the procedure, if that would make a difference.
+If you want to address a specific procedure, you could qualify the call with the name of the container of the procedure, if that might make a difference.
 In diagram code you can see the two procedures as separate squares and you *can* see the difference between a call to procedure A and a call to procedure B.

 < Picture 27: of text code call to merged procedure with next to it the diagram code >